ashwin1723/ML_from_Scratch/README.md

 # ML_from_Scratch
-This folder consists of various ml algorithms implemented using only numpy and pandas.
+This repository consists of various ml algorithms implemented using only numpy and pandas.